+Santa Cruz County is part of the San Jose District for the Department of Rehabilitation (DOR), which also includes parts of Santa Clara County and Monterey County.
+The regional center serving Santa Cruz County is the San Andreas Regional Center.
 Community for Life and Services for the Brain Injury (SBI) are two local providers who serve small numbers.
-Community for Life operates a day program for those with ID/DD and works closely with San Andreas Regional Center.
+Community for Life operates a day program for those with individuals with developmental and intellectual disabilities (ID/DD) and works closely with San Andreas Regional Center.

-Through regular communication and coordination, SCCWDB and other local partners can continue to support the CIE Local Partnership Agreement.
+Through regular communication and coordination, SCCWDB and other local partners are able to continue to support the CIE Local Partnership Agreement.
 DOR continues to be a core partner of the SCCWDB, with senior management sitting on the SCCWDB and line staff attending Career Center Operator meetings.
-DOR provides trainings to partners through online video opportunities.
+DOR plans to provide trainings to partners were put on hold due to the pandemic.
 DOR and SCCWDB have partnered on promoting DOR's annual employer recognition event as part of Disability Awareness Month, and DOR has also arranged for presentations at SCCWDB meetings.

-How the Local Board coordinates with community-based organizations and other local partners who serve individuals who are English language learners, foreign born, and/or refugees.
+How the Local Board will coordinate with community-based organizations and other local partners who serve individuals who are English language learners, foreign born, and/or refugees.

-Watsonville/Aptos/Santa Cruz Adult Education (WASCAE) continues to be a member of the SCCWDB providing adult education services throughout Santa Cruz County.
+Watsonville/Aptos/Santa Cruz Adult Education (WASCAE) provides adult education services throughout Santa Cruz County and is a member of the SCCWDB.
 WASCAE operates as part of the Pajaro Valley Unified School District.
-With dozens of locations, WASCAE provides a wide array of classes with course offerings including citizenship, English as a Second Language (ESL), and vocational training.
-The majority of locations are in south county, at various Watsonville locations including the Green Valley Center at 294 Green Valley Road and the Institute of Language and Culture at 320 Rodriguez Street which have the highest need.
-Other county locations include the Santa Cruz Center at 319 La Fonda, Santa Cruz High School, Davenport, Live Oak Family Center, and New Brighton Middle School.
+With 31 locations, WASCAE provides a wide array of classes with course offerings including citizenship, English as a Second Language (ESL), and vocational training.
+In an effort to reach more potential students, WASCAE added two new locations in the spring of 2019 to provide ESL classes - one north of Santa Cruz city and one south of the city.

-WASCAE offers career pathways aligned with SCCWDB priority sectors, in healthcare, office skills, information technology, and hospitality and tourism.
-The healthcare pathway is the most robust with programs including Certified Nursing Assistant, Certified Medical Assistant, EKG, Dental Assistant, Pharmacy Technician, Medical Terminology, and Personal Care Assistant.
-WASCAE also has a healthcare bridge program that connects students to the local community college, which has a variety of health/medical programs.
-To ensure a smooth transition for students who complete their secondary or vocational studies, WASCAE counselors and teachers practice a warm handoff to other agencies such as the Center for Employment Training (CET), Monterey/Santa Cruz Counties Building & Construction Trades Council and other WIOA partners.
+WASCAE currently offers pathways aligned with SCCWDB priority sectors, in healthcare, office skills, information technology, and hospitality and tourism.
+The healthcare pathway is the most robust with programs including Certified Medical Assistant, Certified Nursing Assistant, EKG, Dental Assistant and Pharmacy Technician.
+WASCAE also has a healthcare bridge program that connects students to the local community college, Cabrillo College, which has a robust health/medical curriculum.
+To ensure a smooth transition for students who transfer to colleges to complete their vocational studies, WASCAE has a "Transition Specialist" position on its team.